-CALL 1-800-MEDICARE (1-800-633-4227) Calls to this number are free, 24 hours a day, 7 days a week.
-TTY 1-877-486-2048 This call is free.
+CALL 1-800-MEDICARE (1-800-633-4227) Calls to this number are free, 24-hours a day, 7 days a week. ТТҮ 1-877-486-2048 This call is free.
 This number is for people who have hearing or speaking problems.
 You must have special telephone equipment to call it.

 WEBSITE www.medicare.gov This is the official website for Medicare.
 It gives you up-to-date information about Medicare.
-It also has information about hospitals, nursing homes, physicians, home health agencies, and dialysis facilities.
-It includes booklets you can print right from your computer.
-You can also find Medicare contacts in your state by selecting "Forms, Help & Resources" and then clicking on "Phone numbers & websites."
-The Medicare website has the following tool to help you find plans in your area: Medicare Plan Finder: Provides personalized information about Medicare prescription drug plans, Medicare health plans, and Medigap (Medicare Supplement Insurance) policies in your area.
-Select "Find plans."
-If you don't have a computer, your local library or senior center may be able to help you visit this website using its computer.
-Or, you can call Medicare at the number above and tell them what information you are looking for.
+It also has information about hospitals, nursing homes, doctors, home health agencies, dialysis facilities, inpatient rehabilitation facilities, and hospices.
+It includes helpful websites and phone numbers.
+It also has booklets you can print right from your computer.
+If you don't have a computer, your local library or senior center may be able to help you visit this website using their computer.
+Or, you can call Medicare at the number above and tell them what you are looking for.
 They will find the information on the website, print it out, and send it to you.